 Home equity (Net worth)

-9.1 Six months prior to the expiry of the IVA (hereinafter referred to as the review date), there should be an attempt to release the debtor’s net worth in the property.
+9.1 Six months prior to the expiry of the IVA (hereinafter referred to as the review date); there should be an attempt to release the consumer’s net worth in the property.
 The review date would normally be after month 54, unless the IVA has been extended for any reason.
-However, subject to 9.3 below, where the debtor is unable to obtain a remortgage, the supervisor will have the discretion to consider accepting one of the following alternative proposals:
+However, subject to 9.3 below, where the consumer is unable to obtain a remortgage, the supervisor will have the discretion to consider accepting one of the following alternative proposals:

-a third-party sum equivalent to 85% of the value of the debtor’s interest in the property; or
+a third-party sum equivalent to 85% of the value of the consumer’s interest in the property; or

-12 additional monthly contributions (with the aggregate sum paid to the supervisor being limited to 85% of the value of the debtor’s interest in the property).
+12 additional monthly contributions (with the aggregate sum paid to the supervisor being limited to 85% of the value of the consumer’s interest in the property).

+9.2 In the event that additional contributions are paid, the term of the IVA will be automatically extended by the number of months required.

-The amount of the net worth to be released will be based upon affordability from income and will leave the debtor with at least 15% of his/her net worth in the property.
+9.3 The amount of the net worth to be released will be based upon affordability from income and will leave the consumer with at least 15% of his/her net worth in the property.
+Where the net worth is released by way of a secured loan, consideration should be given to the term and interest rate applied to the loan and the principles of treating the consumer fairly.
 Remortgage includes other secured lending such as a secured loan.
 Where it is appropriate to remortgage the property, the specific limits will be:

 Remortgages would be a maximum of 85% Loan To Value (LTV).